HactarCE/Nomic-Rules/README.md

 # Game Rules

-This is the reference for the game rules of Nomic [VERSION].
+This is the reference for the game rules of Quonauts 4.
 This document is not guaranteed to always be up-to-date as the game rules are modified, however it is the duty of all players to keep this document accurate as game rules are modified.
 Where this document disagrees with the game rules, players must follow the game rules as they legally are, rather than their description in this document.

 ## Table of contents